mycrazycracy/tf-kaldi-speaker/README.md

-Due to the copyright issue, I can only publish the single GPU version which was developed before Jan.
+Due to *the copyright issue*, I can only publish the single GPU version which was developed before Jan.
 2019.
-Some implementations should also be improved, e.g., the GPU memory allocation.
+Some implementations need to be improved as well, e.g., the GPU memory allocation.
 The library can still be used as a framework for speaker verification.
-Multi-GPU and other approaches could be added with less efforts.
+Multi-GPU and other approaches could be added with fewer efforts.

 **Note** When you extract the speaker embedding using extract.sh, make sure that your TensorFlow is compiled WITHOUT MKL.
 As I know, some versions of TF installed by anaconda are compiled with MKL.
 It will use multiple threads when TF is running on CPUs.
 This is harmful if you run multiple processes (say 40).
-The threads conflict will make the extraction extreamly slow.
+The threads conflict will make the extraction extremely slow.
 For me, I use pip to install TF 1.12, and that works.

 ----